harol5/database-engineering-fundamentals/ACID.md

 - Dirty reads -> reading data that might change because other transaction are running and has not commited.
 - non-repeatable read -> similar to a dirty read but the parallel transaction commited the changes, meaning the transaction that is still running might have inconsistent data in different parts of the transaction.
-- phantom read -> it happens when a parallel transaction add new records to a table and other parallel transaction where no able to get that new record.
+- phantom read -> it happens when a parallel transaction add new records to a table and other parallel transaction were not able to get that new record.
 - lost updates -> it happens when parallel transaction try to update the same data but only one of those updates actually modify the data and the other ones are lost. (possible solution -> locking the row?)

 ### Isolation Levels